lufelipe12/cryptocurrency-market-dacxi/README.md

 - You can select date and time to show past prices.
 - The price update without refreshing the page in 20 seconds depending on API.
 - If the price goes down compared to the last displayed price it turns red for a second or turns green if it goes up.
+- Use localStorage to store the past price to compare with updated price.

 ### Landing page: